Cheeseburger Stuffed Pasta Shells

 - 1-1/2 cups shredded cheddar cheese, divided

-- Optional toppings: shredded lettuce, sliced pickles, chopped tomatoes
+- Optional toppings: Shredded lettuce, and chopped pickles and tomatoes

 - Preheat oven to 350°.
 Cook pasta according to package directions.
 Drain and rinse in cold water; drain again.